-The March 2018 Monthly Cover Story ‘Armenia's ghost galleries’ is now up on www.lttds.org – after this month it will be archived here.
+The July 2018 Monthly Cover Story "No Burgers for Sale" is now up on Latitudes' homepage: www.lttds.org

 —> Continue reading

-Cover Stories' are published on a monthly basis on Latitudes' homepage and feature past, present or forthcoming projects, research, writing, artworks, exhibitions, films, objects or field trips related to our curatorial activities.
+Cover Stories' are published on a monthly basis on Latitudes' homepage featuring past, present or forthcoming projects, research, texts, artworks, exhibitions, films, objects or field trips related to our curatorial activities.

 - Archive of Monthly Cover Stories

 - Cover Story—June 2018: Near-Future Artworlds Curatorial Disruption Foresight Group 4 June 2018

 - Cover Story – May 2018: "Shadowing Roman Ondák" 7 May 2018